renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-io.md

 import Icon from "@site/src/components/icon";

-# Input and output components in Langflow
+# Input and output components in Aiexec

 Input and output components define where data enters and exits your flow.